yiorgosynkl/write-my-own-git/README.md

 This repo will help me better understand how git actually works, make it simpler for me to use it everyday, while also practicing my python programming skills.

 I will also be using git to save my version control sytem, which makes it even more interesting.
 I could even use my version control system to build a git in another language and recursively continue this pattern :) ...

+To make matters worse, I will be using vim to write it and practice my skills as well.